vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 This shows a nearly inverse relationship that likely indicates the relative token distribution between insiders and retail.
 Insiders are likely to be operating validators and retail users are likely to be delegates.

+Due to a lack of available analytics about Accumulate Network, limited insight on node distribution can be provided.
+The author encourages similar infrastructure to [Etherscan Node Tracker](https://etherscan.io/nodetracker) to be deployed by Accumulate Network.

 *Note: In the current iteration of Accumulate consensus, all validator types (CoreValidator, StakingValidator, and CoreFollower) have equal weight in achieving consensus with a total of 44 validators.
 Weighting proportional to stake will be introduced in a later upgrade.*

-#### Nodes

-Due to a lack of available data about Accumulate Network, limited insight on node distribution can be provided.
-The current count of active nodes (i.e. coreFollower) as indicated in the previous section amount to 17.
-The author encourages similar infrastructure to [Etherscan Node Tracker](https://etherscan.io/nodetracker) to be deployed by Accumulate Network.

 #### Client Diversity